Google's Gemini multimodal AI model remains out of reach for Canada

 Gemini Nano will also be available for Android developers who want to build Gemini-powered apps starting December 6th.
 On the 13th, Gemini Pro will become available to developers and enterprise customers through Google’s Vertex AI and AI Studio.

 Google plans to integrate Gemini into its ‘Search Generative Experience’ (SGE), which integrates generative AI tools into the Google Search experience.
 This will roll out broadly over the next year and (hopefully) come to Canada soon.
+The company plans to update other products with Gemini too, including Chrome, Ads, and Duet AI.

 Finally, Gemini Ultra won’t be available until 2024 as Google works to complete trust and safety testing.
 When Ultra does arrive, Google will integrate into a new ‘Bard Advanced’ chatbot.